-The Committee is responsible for reviewing those aspects of Best Value which are delegated to it from Orkney NHS Board.
-The Committee will put in place arrangements which will provide assurance to the Chief Executive, as accountable officer, that NHS Orkney has systems and processes in place to secure best value in these delegated areas.
-The assurance to the Chief Executive should be included as an explicit statement in the Committee's Annual Report.
+The Committee is responsible for promoting the economical, efficient and effective use of resources by the organisation, on those areas within its remit, in accordance with the principles of Best Value.
+These are set out in the Scottish Public Finance Manual, along with a statutory duty under the Public Finance and Accountability (Scotland) Act 2000.
+The Committee will provide assurance to the Chief Executive, as Accountable Officer, that NHS Orkney has systems and processes in place to secure best value in these delegated areas, and this assurance will be included as an explicit statement in the Committee's Annual Report.